 He says it’s the first step in making the area safer and knows that more needs to be done.

-“That is why we are now investigating plans for second, larger project in the 2021/22 financial year.
-This will look at opportunities to extend the footpath on The Ridgeway from View Mount to Panorama Dr and introduce measures to lower vehicle speeds,” says Alec.
+“That is why we are now investigating plans for a second, larger project in the 2021/22 financial year.
+This will look at opportunities to extend the footpath on The Ridgeway from View Mount to Panorama Drive and introduce measures to lower vehicle speeds,” says Alec.

 But Mick worries that this work will never progress.